On a conjecture by Pierre Cartier about a group of associators: Introduction

-This action leads then to the description of the group of associators (Theorem \ref{associatorgp}) and to a conjecture by Pierre Cartier (\cite{cartier2}, conjecture C3).
-This group is in fact, closely linked to the group of the Chen generating series studied by K.T.~Chen to describe the solutions of differential equations \cite{chen} and it turns out that each associator regularizes a Chen generating series of the differential forms $\omega_0$ and $\omega_1$ of Example \ref{KZ} along the integration path on the simply connected domain $\C-(]-\infty,0]\cup[1,+\infty[)$.
+This action leads then to a conjecture by Pierre Cartier (\cite{cartier2}, conjecture C3) and to the description of the group of associators yielding the ideal of polynomial relations among coefficients of associators (theorems \ref{associatorgp} and \ref{alginpdt}).
+This group is in fact, closely linked to the group of the Chen generating series studied by K.T.~Chen to describe the solutions of differential equations \cite{chen} and it turns out that each associator regularizes a Chen generating series of the differential forms $\omega_0$ and $\omega_1$ along the integration path on the simply connected domain $\C-(]-\infty,0]\cup[1,+\infty[)$.